Production

 Spatial Audio

-Spatial audio is a powerful way to fully immerse viewers and direct attention within an immersive production via sound.
+Spatial audio is a powerful way to fully immerse viewers and direct attention within a 180° 3D production via sound.
 With spatial audio, the entire spherical sound field is audible and responds to changes in viewer head rotation.

 Spatial audio gives viewers the impression of directionality and a believable auditory experience that matches what they see.
 Spatial audio involves the manipulation of audio signals to mimic acoustic behavior in the real world.
-An accurate sonic representation of a virtual world creates a compelling and immersive experience.
-Spatial audio is best heard through an enabled pair of headphones or earphones—no special speakers, hardware, or multi-channel headphones are required.
+An accurate sonic representation of a virtual world creates a compelling immersive experience.
+Spatial audio is best heard through an enabled pair of headphones or earphones — no special speakers, hardware, or multi-channel headphones are required.

 Haptic Devices